Coronavirus deaths rising in 30 US states amid winter surge

 But some support is coming from military nurses and a new wave of free tests for farmworkers and the elderly in Yuma County.

-Amid the surge, a vast effort is underway to get Americans vaccinated, but the campaign is off to an uneven start.
+Amid the rise in cases, a vast effort is underway to get Americans vaccinated — what Cuomo called “a footrace” between the vaccination rate and the infection rate.
+But the campaign is off to an uneven start.
 According to the latest federal data, about 31.2 million doses of vaccine have been distributed, but only about 10.6 million people have received at least one dose.

+In some cases, vaccine supplies thus far do not meet demand.
+More than 172,000 people in Missouri’s St. Louis County have registered for the vaccine, but the local health department so far has only received 975 doses, said County Executive Sam Page.

+In California, the most populous state, counties are pleading for more vaccine as the state tries to reduce a high rate of infection that has led to record numbers of hospitalizations and deaths.

-“We’re all looking forward to the day we can take off and throw away our masks ... when we can go out for a big celebration at our favorite crowded restaurant or bar with all our family and friends,” Hogan said.
+“We’re all looking forward to the day we can take off and throw away our masks,” Hogan said.
 “The only way we are going to return to a sense of normalcy is by these COVID-19 vaccines.”

-Hogan’s wife, Yumi, also got a dose by a National Guard medic, as did Lt.
-Gov. Boyd Rutherford and his wife, Monica.

-In New York, Cuomo said the state, which has recorded more than 40,000 deaths, as “in a footrace” between the vaccination rate and the infection rate.
-He said federal authorities needed to improve their efforts to get vaccine doses distributed swiftly.

 The World Health Organization chief on Monday lambasted drugmakers’ profits and vaccine inequalities, saying it’s “not right” that younger, healthier adults in some wealthy countries get vaccinated against COVID-19 before older people or health care workers in poorer countries.

-Director-General Tedros Adhanom Ghebreyesus began WHO’s executive board meeting by lamenting that one poor country received a mere 25 vaccine doses while over 39 million doses have been administered in nearly 50 richer nations.
+Director-General Tedros Adhanom Ghebreyesus lamented that one country received a mere 25 doses while over 39 million doses have been administered in nearly 50 richer nations.

 “Just 25 doses have been given in one lowest income country — not 25 million, not 25,000 — just 25.
 I need to be blunt: The world is on the brink of a catastrophic moral failure,” Tedros said.
 He did not specify the country, but a WHO spokeswoman identified it as Guinea.